 When to call the doctor:

-If your child has a fever for 4 to 5 days with some of the key signs and symptoms above, ask your doctor whether he or she could have Kawasaki Disease.
+If your child has a fever for 4 to 5 days with any of the key signs and symptoms above, ask your doctor whether he or she could have Kawasaki disease.
 It can be challenging to diagnose, so your child may have to be examined several times.
 See When to Call the Pediatrician: Fever for more information specific to fevers.

-There is no specific, single test to diagnose Kawasaki Disease.
-If Kawasaki Disease is suspected, however, your doctor may order tests to monitor heart function (an echocardiogram) and might take blood and urine samples.
-In addition, your doctor may refer you to a pediatric specialist in infectious disease, rheumatology or cardiology for assistance in diagnosis and treatment.
+There is no specific, single test to diagnose Kawasaki disease.
+If Kawasaki disease is suspected, however, your doctor may order tests to monitor heart function (an echocardiogram) and may take blood and urine samples.
+In addition, your doctor may refer you to a pediatric specialist in infectious disease, rheumatology or cardiology for more guidance in diagnosis and treatment.